mklyu/CEL-net/README.md

 TRAIN_TRUTH_EXPOSURE = [10]

-If you have enough RAM and set the cache to be high, the entire dataset will eventually be loaded to RAM and the training process will accelerate (should take about a day, depending on your machine).
+If you have enough RAM (around 80 gigabytes) and set the cache to be high, the entire dataset will eventually be loaded to RAM and the training process will accelerate (should take about a day, depending on your machine).

 Training directly from the disk (i.e. 0 RAM allocated) might take a week or two, depending on your disk speed.